iqlusioninc/yubihsm.rs/README.md

 println!("Ed25519 signature: {:?}", signature);
 ```

-## Contributing

-If there are additional [YubiHSM2 commands] you would like to use but aren't
-presently supported, adding them is very easy, and PRs are welcome!

-The YubiHSM2 uses a simple, bincode-like message format, which largely consists
-of fixed-width integers, bytestrings, and bitfields.
-This crate implements a
-[Serde-based message parser] which can automatically parse command/response
-messages used by the HSM derived from a corresponding Rust struct describing
-their structure.

-Here's a list of steps necessary to implement a new command type:

-1. Find the command you wish to implement on the [YubiHSM2 commands] page, and
-   study the structure of the command (i.e. request) and response.
-2. Create a new module under the [commands] module which matches the name
-   of the command and implements the `Command` and `Response` traits.
-3. (Optional) Implement the command in [mockhsm/commands.rs] and write an
-   [integration test].

 ## Testing

-This crate allows you to run the integration test suite in two different ways:
+This crate allows you to run the [integration test] suite in three different ways:

-live testing against a real YubiHSM2 device, and simulated testing using
+- Live testing against a real YubiHSM2 device:
+  - via HTTP
+  - via USB
-a [MockHSM] service which reimplements some YubiHSM2 functionality in software.
+- simulated testing using [MockHSM] which implements some YubiHSM2 functionality

 [MockHSM]: https://docs.rs/yubihsm/latest/yubihsm/mockhsm/struct.MockHSM.html

-### `cargo test`: test YubiHSM2 live via `yubihsm-connector`
+### `cargo test`: test YubiHSM2 live over HTTP via `yubihsm-connector`

 This mode assumes you have a YubiHSM2 hardware device, have downloaded the
 [YubiHSM2 SDK] for your platform, and are running a **yubihsm-connector**